 - Salt – ½ teaspoon

-- In a small mixer, beat butter, cream cheese and Cherry Republic Chocolate Cherry Jam on medium speed until creamy and thoroughly mixed.
+- In a small mixer, beat butter, cream cheese and Chocolate Cherry Jam on medium speed until creamy and thoroughly mixed.
 Gradually add sugar until the mixture is light and fluffy.
 Add eggs one at a time just until blended after each.

 - From this point on, take care not to over-mix during your mixing steps, or the banana bread will not rise properly.